barman47/victory-granite-and-tiles/README.md

 # victory-granite-and-tiles
-A website for Victory Granite and Tiles Compant
+A website for Victory Granite and Tiles Company